-The episode concludes with the Doctor fighting off a robot who wants to massage him to death.
+The episode concludes with the Doctor fending off a robot who wants to massage him to death.

 Sue: Not bad.
-At least the cliffhangers are good.top
+At least the cliffhangers are good.

-Sue doesn’t say anything for a very long time.
-I’m enjoying the episode too much to care and I convince myself that her protracted silence is the result of her being gripped the story.
+Sue doesn’t say anything for a long time, and I manage to convince myself that her protracted silence is the result of her being gripped by the story.
 Oh boy, was I wrong…

-Sue: How long until this ends?
+Sue: How long until this ends, Neil?
 I can’t keep up with this nonsense.
 Why is the robot with the blue eyes bad?
-I though it was just the robots with the red eyes who were bad?
+I thought it was the robots with the red eyes who were evil.
 There’s no consistency to this.
 And where’s the bloke in the Ku Klux Klan gear?
-What is he waiting for?
+What’s he waiting for?
 Whoever the hell he is.

-The only thing that piques her interest is Toos’ intense interest in Leela.
+The only thing that piques her interest is Toos’ interest in Leela.

 Sue: There’s a strong lesbian subtext in her performance.
 Look at the way she’s touching Leela’s knee.
 Oh, and now she’s managed to sneak in a cuddle.
 Leela has definitely scored.

-It turns out that Dask was the mad scientist, Taren Capel, all along…
+It turns out that Dask was Taren Capel all along.

 Sue: It’s Gary Glitter meets the Hulk.
 Actually, that look probably passes for normal in this society.

-The Doctor suspects that Poul could be suffering from a bad case of robophobia.
+The Doctor suspects that Poul is suffering from robophobia.

 Sue: I don’t buy that.
-Maybe if the actor playing him wasn’t hamming it up so much, I could believe it, but he might as well be scared of a fridge.
-And who’s bright idea was it to pair a robot with a man who’s terrified of robots?
-It’s a bit contrived.
-And what’s the point?
+Maybe if the actor wasn’t hamming it up so much, I could believe it, but he might as well be scared of a fridge.
+And whose bright idea was it to pair a robot with a man who’s terrified of robots?

-In the battle that follows, D84 is stabbed in the head with a Laserson probe.
-But instead of turning bad, D84 disables several evil robots, bravely sacrificing himself in the process.
+D84 is stabbed in the head with a Laserson probe, but instead of turning bad, he disables several evil robots, bravely sacrificing himself in the process.

 Sue: That’s a shame.
 I liked D84.
 He would have been an interesting companion.

 Sue: I can’t tell if that solution was silly or inspired.
-I’m not thrilled to see Leela sitting it out in a cupboard, though.
+And I’m not thrilled to see Leela sitting this out in a cupboard.

 The Doctor and Leela leg it back to the TARDIS.

-Sue: I hate it when no one comes to see them off.
-How ungrateful can you get?top
+Sue: I hate it when no one sees them off.
+How ungrateful can you get?

 Sue: That was average.